Current Focus Area: Youth

 Our founding ordinance prohibits us from using our grant dollars to supplant existing funds.
 Grant recipients may not replace existing federal, state, city or other local agency funds with funds from Caring for Denver.
 However, our funds may be used to supplement existing funds to replicate or expand the scope of an existing program or project.

-Learn more about our Community-Centered Solutions priority area and our other areas of focus.
+Learn more about our Youth priority area and our other areas of focus.

 Familiarize yourself with important dates, deadlnes, and requirements before you apply for a grant.